waterwheel31/linux-server/README.md

-Followings are the instructions for accessing the web app on Amazon AWS (Lightsail)
+Followings are the instructions for accessing the flask app on Apache2 server on Amazon AWS (Lightsail)

 - IP address and SSH port for the server:  54.93.241.240,  SSH port 2200